“Hi…just some info for you.

 Seriously though, who knew there was money in naughty souvenirs?

-Going back to how I came to posses the little mysterious cups, I can never forget the multicultural setting of it all.
+Going back to how I came to possess the mysterious little cups, I can never forget the multicultural setting of it all.
 Here I was, an Indian, with my friends who are Finnish and Swiss, in Fuengirola, Costa Del Sol, Spain, eating at an Asian restaurant and picking up these Japanese film cups.

 I’m getting there, hold on to your pants.